-You know that compost is a great way to help your garden grow, but do you also know about how it works?
+You know that composting has many advantages and is a great way to help your garden grow, but do you also know about how it works?
 Composting is the process of combining organic matter with soil and water.

 This mixture can then be turned into rich soil for plants to thrive in.

 But there’s so much more to compost than simply throwing in some leaves on top of your dirt.
 We’ll share 8 composting facts so you’ll never look at it the same again!